 The Candelaria open pit mine operates with an overall mining rate of approximately 270,000 tpd including approximately 43,700 tpd of ore sent to the Candelaria processing plant.
 Five phases of development remain in the life of mine plan as of June 2018.
 The overall strip ratio of the life of mine plan is 2.45:1 including ore delivered to stockpiles.

-The Candelaria underground North Sector continues to achieve excellent results and exited 2018 mining approximately 10,200 tpd on average.
-Development of the Candelaria underground South Sector is underway with ore production due to commence in 2019 and ramp up to 4,000 tpd expected by 2021.
+The Candelaria underground North Sector continues to achieve excellent results and producing at approximately 11,500 tpd on average.
+Hand over of the Candelaria underground South Sector to the Operations team occured on schedule in the third quarter of 2019 and is ramping up to 4,000 tpd expected by 2020.

 The Alcaparrosa underground mine produces approximately 4,300 tpd of ore and the Santos underground mine produces approximately 5,000 tpd of ore.
 The four underground mines of the complex utilize a sublevel stoping mining method for ore extraction.

 Copper concentrates containing precious metals are sold on contract to local smelters or trucked to the Punta Padrones port, near Caldera, for export to overseas smelters.

 The copper-gold sulphide mineralization found at the Candelaria Copper Mining Complex is generally referred to as iron oxide copper gold (IOCG) mineralization.
 Depending on lithology and the structural setting, the polymetallic sulphide mineralization can occur as veins, hydrothermal breccias, replacement mantos, and calcic skarns within andesite and tuff units.
 Candelaria has become an exploration model for Andean-type IOCG deposits that display close relationships to the plutonic complexes and broadly coeval fault systems.